-Commercial / Retail Pods: As delineated in the Comprehensive Plan Text Amendment (LGA 2016-017), Policy 4.5-f.4, the overall Indian Trails Grove PUD is required to include a minimum of 2% of the overall developable land area, being defined as: area available for development less required exterior open space.
-The gross land area of the project is 4871.57 acres and the exterior open space provided on the plan is 2683.95 acres.
-4871.57 - 2683.95 = 2187.62 x 2% = 43.75 acres required.
+Commercial / Retail Pods: As delineated in the Comprehensive Plan Text Amendment (LGA 2016-017), Policy 4.5-f.4, the overall Indian Trails Grove PUD is required to include a minimum of 2% of the overall developable land area, being defined as: area available for development less provided exterior open space.
+The gross land area of the project is 4871.57 acres, less the future R/W Dedications of 82.10 acres = 4789.47 acres.
+The exterior open space provided on the plan is 2683.95 acres.
+4789.47 -2683.95 = 2105.52 x 2% = 42.11 acres required.
 The total amount of Commercial land area provided is 55.89 acres.
 The Indian Trails Grove PUD includes three Commercial Pods which are intended to provide personal services, retail opportunities, and professional or business offices for use primarily by the residents of the PUD with a total of 350,000 SF of use, 300,000 SF of Commercial Retail Use and 50,000 SF of Office Use.
 The commercial Pods are located within three separate areas of the overall PUD.
 Commercial Pod #1 is located within Pod A and includes 16.09 acres.
 Access is provided by 60th Street and fronts a rural parkway.
 Commercial Pod #2 is located within Pod C and includes 23.71 acres.
 Access is provided by both Orange Blvd and 190th Street both of which include Rural Parkways.
 Commercial Pod #3 is located within the southwest corner of Pod E and includes 16.09 acres.
 Access is provided by both 190th Street and ITG Boulevard.
 The concurrent ULDC Text Amendment includes the requested exception to Article 3, Chapter E, Section 2.E.2.b, as it relates to the location of a commercial pod within a PUD: "A commercial pod located within a WCR provided the location of the commercial pod is shown on the Conceptual Plan approved by the BCC as part of the FLUA amendment.
-The above stated Exception, is included in the FLUA and Text Amendment (LGA-2016-017) and on April 12, 2016, once adopted, it will allow the proposed Commercial Pods to be located within the PUD where indicated on the Preliminary Master Plan.
+The above stated Exception, is included in the FLUA and Text Amendment (LGA-2016-017) and was transmitted on April 12, 2016, once adopted, it will allow the proposed Commercial Pods to be located within the PUD where indicated on the Preliminary Master Plan.